beerfactory/brewbox-doc/use_cases/collect_data.rst

 Collect data from sensors
 #########################

-This use case describes how BrewBox collects signals coming from sensors fitted in a micro brewery and converts them into data usable for monitoring and control.
+This use case describes how BrewBox collects signals from sensors fitted in a micro brewery and converts them into data usable for monitoring and control.

 Preconditions
 =============